Samir Nasri: Doping ban

 On 22 February 2018, Nasri was given a six-month ban from football by UEFA, for breaching WADA rules in December 2016 by receiving an intravenous drip of 500 millilitres of water containing nutrients.
 On 1 August 2018, Nasri's ban was increased by an extra 12 months following an appeal from UEFA's ethics and disciplinary inspector.
 The ban was back-dated to 1 July 2017.

 West Ham United

 With his ban from football due to finish on 31 December 2018, Nasri began training with West Ham United and undertook a medical in the hopes of signing a short-term contract.
 When the sanction ended, Nasri signed a short-term deal with West Ham until the end of the 2018–19 season.
 In May 2019, West Ham announced that Nasri would leave the club at the end of his contract in June 2019.
 He was released by West Ham at the end of the 2018–19 season.

 Anderlecht

 On 5 July 2019, Nasri signed for Belgian club Anderlecht on a free transfer.
-He was released by the club in 2020.
+He was signed by their new player-manager, his former Manchester City captain Vincent Kompany.

-Retirement
+Nasri made his debut for Les Mauves on 28 July as the season began with a 2–1 home loss to Oostende.
+On 17 August he scored his first goal in the fourth match, a 4–2 loss at Kortrijk, and on 25 September he opened a 3–2 extra time win away to Beerschot in the sixth round of the Belgian Cup.
+From October, he suffered from injuries to the hamstrings and adductor muscles.

-In September 2021, Nasri revealed to Le Journal du Dimanche that he had retired from professional football since his release from Anderlecht.
+In April 2020, with football suspended due to the COVID-19 pandemic, Nasri was released, ending his Anderlecht spell with eight games and two goals in all competitions.
+He told Le Journal du Dimanche in September 2021 that he had retired from professional football.